 - Customer focus (the risks and opportunities that can affect the conformity of products and services which may result in customer satisfaction/dissatisfaction).

 - Leadership (promoting the use of risk-based thinking).

 - Operational risks (the organization is expected to plan, implement, and control a process for managing operational risks to the achievement of applicable requirements).

 As risk-based thinking has emerged and spread throughout the organization, this mindset has strongly supported risk management in projects.
 Proactive measures have decreased the cost of change and increased compliance with due dates as well as compliance with scope.
 In summary, the success rate of projects has increased.

 Risk-based thinking has also triggered an opportunistic perspective in employees.
 Organizations have supported the efforts to identify possible opportunities in an uncertain environment, and unexpected benefits have started to arise as projects and programs are executed.
 This transformation in mindset has already begun to show up in the financial performance of companies.

-We cannot get rid of the uncertainty; it is the nature of our life.
+We cannot get rid of the uncertainty; it is the nature of our life, but we can reduce deviations.
 Healthy organizations are the ones who have come to terms with this reality and let their human talents act based on this reality.
 Risk-based thinking will boost your performance in this increasingly complex and uncertain environment.